rubaya8883/movie-sql-analysis/README.md

 - Top-rated movies by IMDb score
 - Revenue trends across genres
 - Count of movies per year
+- Average IMDb Rating by Year
-- Movies with low rating but high revenue
+- Low-rated but high-earning movies — Identifies movies with IMDb rating < 6.0 but earned over $100M worldwide
-- Correlation patterns (e.g., rating vs. revenue)
+- Top genres by movie count — Shows which genres are most represented in the dataset

 ---

 ## 📊 Visualizations

-Bar charts and line graphs were created using `matplotlib` and `pandas` to visualize:
+Bar charts and line graphs were created using SQL + Pandas + Matplotlib to support each query insight.
-- Top 10 movies by IMDb rating
-- Box office collection trends by genre
-- Average rating per release year

 ---